 Now, until this time I lived my life as a devout carnivore.
 One of my favorites was an all-you-can-eat ribs special!
 As a lifelong weightlifter, I counted on meat and dairy products as a primary source of protein (yes, I was totally uneducated on this).
 I also loved my backyard barbecue.

 A couple of days later I started watching Forks Over Knives.
 Due to circumstances that day, I didn’t make it all the way through – yet what I had seen left a big impression.
 So when my wife asked me the next morning what I thought, I responded, “I think I am a vegetarian.”
 I laughed.
 I shared with her what I had learned so far and how I could not stop thinking about the film’s evidence-based message.
 She was intrigued and so the next night we watched the whole film together.
 When it concluded, my wife and I agreed to try the plant-based lifestyle for a week.
 Well, nearly one year later we are still plant-based eaters!

 We have never felt better.
 I am delighted with the increased energy, mental capacity and stamina that I have.
 I became 45 pounds lighter within 4 months and have maintained my new weight all this time.
-While I’m still lifting weights regularly, I have also become a runner and now average running 12-15 miles a week.
-This is not bad for an over 50-year-old football lineman!
+While I’m still lifting weights regularly, I have also become a runner and now run an average of 12-15 miles a week.
+This is not bad for an over-50 football lineman!
 Most importantly, through plant-based eating and exercise, my blood pressure and cholesterol have reached normal.
 In 2010, a colonoscopy found precancerous polyps, which prompted a return test in the fall 2012.
 I went for the test, and to my surprise I had a fully healthy colon!
 Forks Over Knives has changed my life and I plan to live this way for the rest of my years.
 Thank you!